What do you do with all your Christmas leftovers? Do you dread eating ham or turkey every single day?

 Recipes to use leftover pork

-Mix some leftover pork with a cheat's cheese sauce and throw it in a casserole dish, cover with shredded cheese and BBQ sauce, and you've got dinner sorted for tonight.
-A tasty casserole even the pickiest eater will love.
+Mix some leftover pork with a cheat's cheese sauce and throw it in a casserole dish, cover it with shredded cheese and BBQ sauce, and you've got dinner sorted for tonight.
+This a tasty casserole even the pickiest eater will love.

 You can use leftover pulled pork or roast pork and serve it in gluten-free keto dinner rolls for a quick mid-week low-carb family dinner.